GiTeam/password-safe/Whitepaper.md

 - Some auth tools for 2-factor authorities

 ## MVP:
-- product as box with dockerfile for instant install
+- product as box with dockerfiles for fast deploy
 - SSH
-- 2 factor auth
+- 2-factor auth
+- REST API (+ swagger notation)
-- maximum safety of database
+- maximum safety of database (+ list of resource and articles about it)
-- password generator (like random org maybe use API of random.org)
+- password generator (like random.org maybe use API of random.org)
+- store for passwords with service->account->passwords hierarchy
-- ttl for passwors
+- ttl for passwords